CtrlK

 Workflow Clarity

-The implementation checklist provides a clear sequence with explicit validation checkpoints (CI checks for RLS, smoke tests for auth, curl for headers, security audit gates).
-The RLS section includes a test-then-verify feedback loop.
-Destructive/security operations have validation steps.
+The implementation checklist provides a clear sequence with explicit validation checkpoints (CI checks for RLS, integration smoke tests, header validation with curl, security audit gates blocking merges).
+The RLS section includes a test-then-verify feedback loop pattern.

 3 / 3